-With 38 percent of adults age 60+ self-reporting a disability (see references to disability in B-1: Population Profile and Trends)-many of which are ambulatory-the design of the built environment is critically important to ensure healthy aging.
+With 38 percent of adults age 60+ self-reporting a disability (see references to disability in B-1: Population Profile and Trends)-many of which are ambulatory-the design of the transportation, housing, buildings, and outdoor spaces is critically important to ensure healthy aging.
 While federal Americans with Disabilities Act and Fair Housing Act regulations stipulate how individuals with disabilities must be accommodated in the workplace, public spaces, and housing marketplace, these acts do not guarantee accessibility throughout the built environment.